jon-jacky/Piety/editors/ed.md

 and reads and writes files.

-**ed.py** imports the *parse.py* module that provides functions for parsing the *ed* command line, and the *check.py* module that provides functions for checking command arguments and supplying default arguments.
+**ed.py** imports the *parse.py* module that provides functions for parsing *ed* commands, and the *check.py* module that provides functions for checking command arguments and supplying default arguments.